Films, Campaign Stops, Pageants, Cottage Cheese and Ice Cream

 "In my sculpture I have been interested in the interplay between images and abstract forms.
 As a first step in thinking about Sedalia's history I made a series of female figures dressed in Nineteenth Century long dresses.
 These were not literal representations so much as freely sketched figures with bold, simplified forms.

 The next question was one of translating the sculpture language developed during the figure studies into forms that would be suitable for the entrance of the Liberty Center.
 The pattern of red, black and buff brick and the shapes of the concrete paving, both the perimeter and the grooving within it, were all derived from the hem of the dresses of the figure studies.
 From a conceptual point of view, it is as though the 'Queen' is within the Liberty Center while her dress flows out of the entrances in an image of exuberance and abundance."

-Today, the building houses the Liberty Center Association for the Arts which serves as the community arts organization for the Sedalia area and all of Central Missouri.
-The LCAA's mission is to culturally enrich the Sedalia-region through quality arts programs and provides an historic arts destination as a space for people to come together to celebrate the arts.
-It continues hosting a variety of live productions, art exhibits, art classes, musical concerts and much more.
+In 2016, the Liberty Center became the Hayden Liberty Center, in honor of Mr. and Mrs. Robert Hayden who were major contributors in a campaign to renovate the building.
+The Hayden Liberty Center houses the Liberty Center Association for the Arts which serves as the community arts organization for the Sedalia area.
+The LCAA's mission is to culturally enrich the Sedalia region through quality arts programming and provide an historic arts destination as a space for people to come together to celebrate the arts.
+It continues to host a variety of live productions, community theatre, art exhibits, art classes, musical concerts and much more.